Microchip-MPLAB-Harmony/wireless_apps_winc1500/docs/GUID-8C38797E-1BBB-4ACF-A496-EEC03A6075AC.md

 ![](GUID-C9A39DB8-7D3B-4A56-A625-CF580B6E5A6B-low.png)

 SAME54 and SAMD21 is used as example host throughout this document for both WINC1500 and WINC3400.
-SAME54 / SAMD21 XPRO board is used as the host development board and WINC1500 XPRO / WINC3400 XPRO is used as development board.
-Host and the WINC device are connected through extension headers.
+SAME54 / SAMD21 XPRO board is used as the host development board and WINC1500 XPRO / WINC3400 XPRO is used as development board.<br />Host and the WINC device are connected through extension headers.
 In this document, Extension 1 of SAME54 / SAMD21 host is used to connect with WINC device.

-The one to one pin mapping can be performed between SAME54 / SAMD21 XPRO extension header and WINC XPRO extension header by referring the following sections of the document.
-Table 4-1 section under 4.1.1 of **[WINC1500 Xplained Pro User's Guide](http://ww1.microchip.com/downloads/en/DeviceDoc/50002616A.pdf)**.
-Table 4-1 section under 4.1.1 of **[WINC3400 Xplained Pro User's Guide](http://ww1.microchip.com/downloads/en/DeviceDoc/50002702A.pdf)** Table 5-1 section under 5.2.1 of **[SAM E54 Xplained Pro User's Guide](http://ww1.microchip.com/downloads/en/DeviceDoc/70005321A.pdf)** Table 4-1 section under 4.1.1 of **[SAM D21 Xplained Pro User's Guide](http://ww1.microchip.com/downloads/en/devicedoc/atmel-42220-samd21-xplained-pro_user-guide.pdf)** In the same way if the user is using a different host, then he can perform one to one pin mapping by referring that host’s user guide.
+The one to one pin mapping can be performed between SAME54 / SAMD21 XPRO extension header and WINC XPRO extension header by referring the following sections of the document.<br />Table 4-1 section under 4.1.1 of **[WINC1500 Xplained Pro User's Guide](http://ww1.microchip.com/downloads/en/DeviceDoc/50002616A.pdf)**.<br />Table 4-1 section under 4.1.1 of **[WINC3400 Xplained Pro User's Guide](http://ww1.microchip.com/downloads/en/DeviceDoc/50002702A.pdf)**<br />Table 5-1 section under 5.2.1 of **[SAM E54 Xplained Pro User's Guide](http://ww1.microchip.com/downloads/en/DeviceDoc/70005321A.pdf)**<br />Table 4-1 section under 4.1.1 of **[SAM D21 Xplained Pro User's Guide](http://ww1.microchip.com/downloads/en/devicedoc/atmel-42220-samd21-xplained-pro_user-guide.pdf)**<br />In the same way if the user is using a different host, then he can perform one to one pin mapping by referring that host’s user guide.

 ### SPI interface

 Communication between SAME54 / SAMD21 and WINC happens through SPI interface.
-Here, WINC acts as a slave and SAME54 / SAMD21 acts as master.
-The below table lists the SPI pins of WINC extension and its corresponding pins of SAME54 and SAMD21.
+Here, WINC acts as a slave and SAME54 / SAMD21 acts as master.<br />The below table lists the SPI pins of WINC extension and its corresponding pins of SAME54 and SAMD21.

 ![](GUID-8A934DFF-5C6A-4EF9-9AAA-EDF7E47A1FE0-low.png)